Digital-Naturalism-Laboratories/Mothbox/docs/docs/building/external_parts/case_print.md

 * Main Filament - 850 grams
 * TPU Rubber Filament - (Optional for better waterproofing, not really needed in dry places) - 100 grams
-* Clear Acrylic - For the front window and arms and target
+* Clear Acrylic - For the front window and arms and target (arms are ideally 3mm, and front window can be 1-3mm (we use 2mm))
 * #6x3/8in screws - (not super exacting, near equivalents work too!)
 * Cable Ties - Ideally reusable zip ties, or silicone straps, or our [TPU printable ties we made ourselves](https://www.printables.com/model/1530721-reusable-rubber-cable-tie)!
 * DC Barrel sockets -  for the external charging port and/or external attractor port

-# Filament Suggestions
+# Printing and Filament Suggestions

-**PETG-CF**
+## Bed size
+Everything should be able to be printed on a medium size 3D printer (256mm minimum bed size)

+## Nozzle
+Printing: everything can be printed on standard .4mm nozzles BUT we also made it so if you want to speed up your prints you can also **print all the designs with .8mm (.4mm layer height)** nozzles!

+## Filament

-We have been using inexpensive PETG-Carbon Fiber filament ($~16 USD for 1kg - Eryone brand), drying it for 12 hours, and then printing.
-(Regular PETG will probably be fine!).** Never use PLA for outdoor equipment**, especially in the tropics as it will degrade rapidly.
+**Never use PLA for outdoor equipment**, especially in the tropics as it will degrade rapidly.

+**PETG or PETG-HF**
+Regular PETG prints nicely and is super durable in the field.
+Also if you have a high flow nozzle and can use the high flow version of PETG it can print extra quick!

+**ASA**
+We have also tested out ASA filament which is supposed to be the filament of choice for outdoor equipment.
+It prints super smooth, but needs higher temps and a chamber.

 **TPU**
 For the 3D printed TPU rubber, we have been using Bambu lab 85a